 A great organization providing many activities for families and individuals.
 Lots of young people enjoy hanging out at the Y. Enjoy swimming and many other sports as well as numerous special activities.
 There are several facilities in the Valley, with one in downtown Appleton, another just west of Appleton, and another in nearby Neenah.
 (I helped perform in a recent magic night in Neenah - lots of fun with some great kids.)

 The museum is located in a beautiful old stone building at 330 East College Avenue, Appleton, WI 54911.
 Phone (920) 735-9370.
-Admission for adults is $5, $2.50 for children ages 5-17, $4.50 for seniors and $12.00 for families (free for children under 5 and members).
 Closed Mondays during the school season, open Mondays during the summer.
 (I saw local magician Bruce Hetzler perform there once - nice job!
 I really enjoy magic.)

 The Skyline Comedy Cafe in the Between the Locks complex at 1004 S Olde Oneida Street is a popular place that draws many talented comedians from around the country.
 Phone (920) 734-5653.

-A beautiful art gallery and a place to stay connected with the arts community.
-Founded in 1960, the Appleton Art Center recently moved to an expanded location (25,000 square feet) at 111 W. College Avenue, right in the heart of downtown Appleton.
-Call them at (920) 733-4089 to learn about exhibitions and events.
-Join them on Friday evenings for live music or other events.
+The Trout Museum of Art's mission is to excite the community about the visual arts.
+The activities which allow The Trout Museum of Art to fulfill this valuable mission include: exhibitions, educational programming and special events such as the annual Art at the Park artist exhibitor festival (see my Art at the Park photos), lectures, workshops, family fun days, and a biennial exhibit for local artists.
+This is a beautiful art gallery and a place to stay connected with the arts community.
+Founded in 1960 as the Appleton Art Center, the Trout Museum now has an expanded location (25,000 square feet) at 111 W. College Avenue, right in the heart of downtown Appleton.
+Call (920) 733-4089 to learn about exhibitions and events.
+Sometimes they offer live music or other events.
 I found the staff to be very friendly and knowledgeable.
-This is an ideal place for a cheap but meaningful date with your spouse, significant other, or potential significant other, or a great place to visit by yourself.
-They've also got a new Web site at http://www.appletonartcenter.org.
+This is an ideal place for a cheap data or a great place to visit by yourself.
 In general, the arts are very strong in Appleton.
-One example is our annual Art in the Park festival.

 I'm not a golfer, but Appleton has got to be golf paradise.
 There must be nearly a dozen courses within a 30 minute drive of downtown Appleton.
 With so much grass in the area, it's no wonder that Appleton hosts the global headquarters of National Lawn Care Now!
 A couple of courses to consider: